-Mercury Jets is an on demand air charter provider specializing in private jet and turboprop charters in Manaus.
+Mercury Jets is an on demand air charter provider specializing in private jet charter and services in Manaus.
 Our team is composed of industry-leading professionals dedicated to providing our customers with the ultimate air charter experience.
 We are committed to safety, reliability, and white glove customer service.
 To obtain a charter quote tailored to your specific needs, please fill in the request form or call our agents 24/7 at +1-212-840-8000.

 About Manaus and Places to Visit

 Situated in the heart of the Amazon Rainforest, Manaus is the capital city of Amazonas, a state in northwestern Brazil.
 Manaus was once the wealthiest city in Brazil in the late 19th Century because of a rubber boom.
 Today, Manaus plays an important role in Brazil’s economy as a major inland port city on the Negro River.

 Manaus is a destination for exploring lively street markets and tasting the delicious flavors of locally grown foods.
 This is a popular destination for taking in the sights and sounds of the market and bustling harbor, especially when music from live performers fills the air.